We’ve been so busy since the arrival of our second son that I have only just realised that son number one is still in a night nappy.

 “Some kids can rely on night nappies,” says Chris.
 “And boys can be slower to complete the process.”

-Chris recommends asking your mother-in-law what age your partner was ready, to indicate how long it might take.
+If you’ve got a little boy who doesn’t look like he’s going to be ready any time soon, Chris recommends asking your mother-in-law what age your partner was ready – there is a genetic factor at play with night-time dryness – to indicate how long it might take.

-But don’t let her answer (or anything else for that matter) stop you from giving it a go!
+But don’t let her answer (or anything else for that matter) stop you from giving it a go if you think he is ready!

 How to get the process right: